Nut Crusted Salmon

 This easy nut crusted salmon takes just 5 minutes to whip together and is on the table in under 30 minutes!
 The honey mustard glaze topped with nuts of your choice makes for the perfect combination of sweet and savory.
 Customize with walnuts, pecans, almonds, pistachios, or your favorite type of nut.

 This post was first published on January 31, 2020.
-It was updated on March 31, 2023.
+It was updated on May 23, 2025.

+Yes, this dish is full of good-for-you nutrients!
 Salmon is considered a heart-healthy fish because it contains omega-3 fatty acids, which have been proven to be beneficial for us.
 Fish overall is an incredible source of healthy fats, protein, and vitamin D–which can be hard to find in other food sources.

 Eating fish twice a week is the magic number.
 It may seem like a daunting task to prepare a nice seafood meal.
 Luckily, this nut crusted salmon is so easy to make.

-How do I make nut crusted salmon?
+How do you make nut crusted salmon?

-1. Start by making the honey glaze
+1. Make the honey glaze

 Honey dijon glaze mixed together in small bowl